Bhogeswar Baruah: Childhood and education

-Baruah did not initially begin his education straightaway, and in his early years he mostly spent his time in the world of water and open fields where he lived.
+Baruah did not begin his education straightaway, and spent much of early childhood outdoors near the Joysagar tank.
 He was later enrolled at the Meteka primary school, which was the nearest one to him.
 His attendance at the school was irregular, as reaching the school required him to cross a big stream; bamboo bridges were only put up when it was dry so during monsoon season he had to travel by boat.
 A few years later, a school opened at Zolagaon, and he transferred there in Class III because it was closer.
 None of Baruah's elder sisters went to school, and of his two elder brothers: the older studied up to lower primary and the younger passed high school at Meteka.

-From an early age, Baruah had a keen interest in outdoor activity.
-He played village games such as Tengabol (a game like lemon and spoon), Koi, Kholiguti (marbles), and made shields from taro leaves for mock fights.
-There were no proper playgrounds where lived so he played volleyball and football on the open ground next to the tank.
-His swimming ability led to an early local success; when Sibsagar college organised a swimming and boat race in the Joysagar tank, he joined unofficially but finished in first place, and villagers then bestowed a trophy to him.
-From his school days, he worked regularly in the fields at Thakurpara, and would often run home later to make it to school on time.

 After finishing at Zolagaon, Baruah joined Vidyapith school in Sibsagar town.
-There, he for the first time saw leather footballs and began to have a keen interest in the game.
-He became a good right-sided defender, and played for the Sibsagar district at an Upper Assam Schools Tournament in Jorhat, where he competed against schools from Dibrugarh, Golaghat, Tinsukia and other areas.
-His interest in sports grew stronger than his interest in studying, and he later failed his matriculation exams.
-Around the time of the second world war, he watched American soldiers fish, shoot, and drive; this was his first exposure to firearms and vehicles which would later spark hos interest in jpining the army.
+At the school, he began to develop his interest in football.
+He became a right-sided defender, and played for the Sibsagar district at an Upper Assam Schools Tournament in Jorhat, where he competed against schools from Dibrugarh, Golaghat, Tinsukia and other areas.
+He later failed his matriculation exams, largely due to his focus on sports.
+Around the time of the second world war, he saw American soldiers fish, shoot, and drive; this later sparked an interest for him in joining the army.
 He learned to shoot a rifle by helping the American soldiers set up posts in the water, and learned how to drive from observing and copying how they used the clutch and gears in their jeeps.